Bangladesh sues Philippine bank over cyberheist at New York Fed

 It had said on Wednesday, after learning the lawsuit would be filed: “We welcome this complaint, as it is an opportunity for RCBC to put on record again that it was a victim of what was started in Bangladesh by still unnamed persons.”

-The case arose from a February 2016 incident in which hackers tricked the New York Fed into sending $81 million belonging to Bangladesh Bank to four accounts held in fake names at an RCBC branch in Makati City.
+The case arose from a February 2016 incident when hackers tricked the New York Fed into sending out the $81 million.

-Most of the money was quickly withdrawn, and only about $15 million has been recovered.
+Funds eventually landed in four accounts held in fake names at an RCBC branch in Makati City.
+Much of it was quickly withdrawn, and only about $15 million has been recovered.

-RCBC, based in Manila, has contended that the theft was an inside job and has accused Bangladesh Bank of a cover-up.
+RCBC, based in Manila, has contended that the theft was an inside job and accused Bangladesh Bank of a cover-up.

+Fazle Kabir, governor of Bangladesh Bank, said on Wednesday the New York Fed had signed an agreement to help with the case.

+A New York Fed spokeswoman declined to discuss what support her office might offer.

 Reporting by Jonathan Stempel; Additional reporting by Serajul Quadir in Dhaka; Editing by Sandra Maler